 C Column (e), for each project with an incentive in column (e), note the docket No. in which FERC granted the incentive

-D No incentive or change in the equity percentage in Columns (e) and (i) can be made absent Commisison authorization
+D No incentive or change in the equity percentage in Columns (e) and (i) can be made absent Commission authorization

 E Column (a), The Segment B Facilities and any applicable Segment B Addition are subject to certain cost recovery allowances as specified in the settlement approved by the Commission by Letter Order dated November 16, 2017 in Docket No. Er15-572.
 If implicated, those cost allowance provisions will be reflected independently in column (a) and corresponding columns.